Haim Saban

-Haim Saban (/səˈbɑːn/; חיים סבן; born October 15, 1944) is an Israeli and American media proprietor, investor, musical composer and producer of records, film, and television.
-A businessman with interests in financial services, entertainment, and media, and an estimated net worth of $2.8 billion, he is ranked by Forbes as the 232nd richest person in America.
+Haim Saban (/səˈbɑːn/; חיים סבן; born October 15, 1944) is an Israeli-American media proprietor, investor, musical composer and producer of records, film, and television.
+A businessman with interests in financial services, entertainment, and media, he has an estimated net worth of $3.3 billion.
 Saban is the founder of Saban Entertainment, producer and distributor of children's television programs in the US such as Power Rangers.
 He headed up consortiums which purchased the broadcasters ProSiebenSat.1 Media and Univision Communications.
 He is a major donor to the United States Democratic Party and active in pro-Israel political efforts in the United States.
 In March 2017, Saban was honored with the 2,605th star on the Hollywood Walk of Fame for his achievements in television.

 Early and personal life

 Haim Saban was born in Alexandria, Egypt, to an Egyptian-Jewish family.
 In 1956, the Saban family immigrated to Israel, along with most of the Egyptian Jewish community.
 Saban was sent to a Youth Aliyah boarding school.
 Expelled for being a troublemaker, he enrolled in a night high school where the principal told him: "You're not cut out for academic studies; you're cut out for making money."
 He served as a soldier in the Israel Defense Forces.

 Saban is married to Cheryl Lynn (Flor) Saban, with whom he has two children.
 He also has two stepchildren, Tifanie and Heidi Lenhart, an actress.
 He resides in Beverly Hills, California.